SBIR/STTR success stories are all around us. In this guide, we showcase a few examples where small businesses benefited from federal funding.

 SubUAS has conquered the air and sea with an ingenious invention: the cleverly named Naviator platform.
 The Naviator is essentially a drone like any Unmanned Aerial System (UAS), but with the unique ability to operate underwater and in the air.
 Not only can this device operate in both environments: it can do so seamlessly.
 This is quite literally a drone that transfers from water to air and vice versa in less than a second.

 SubUAS was able to realize its Naviator platform with the help of an STTR award grant.
-With this grant, they were able to work with researchers at Rutgers University, amassing a pool of resources previously inaccessible to both partners separately.
+With this grant, they worked with researchers at Rutgers University, amassing a pool of resources previously inaccessible to both partners separately.
 The Naviator system has been so successful that SubUAS has been awarded a rare Phase III contract valued at around $4 million.
 Their client is the U.S. Navy itself.

 2. COnovate, Inc. (formerly SafeLi, LLC)

 Carbon monoxide (CO): a colorless, odorless gas with a deadly reputation.
 But did you know it may play a role in the coming energy revolution?
 Two physicists at the University of Wisconsin-Milwaukee recently discovered solid carbon monoxide, the first known form of its kind.
-It’s called Graphene Monoxide (GmO), and its molecular structure makes it perfect for use in lithium-ion batteries, making the batteries charge faster, hold a charge longer, and operate safer.
+It’s called Graphene Monoxide (GmO).
+Its molecular structure makes it perfect for use in lithium-ion batteries.
+This structure makes the batteries charge faster, hold a charge longer, and operate safer.

 After the discovery of Graphene Monoxide, the two physicists patented the technology and started COnovate, Inc. (formerly SafeLi, LLC) with the help of SBIR and STTR funding.
 These awards came from the National Science Foundation (NSF) and the Department of Energy (DoE), helping COnovate accelerate research and development to bring their discovery to the market.
 Without this early funding, it’s likely their discovery would have languished with little interest in commercial scalability.

-Now, his software is used worldwide by automotive, defense, and consumer product companies.
+Now, automotive, defense, and consumer product companies worldwide use his software.

 With a Department of Defense SBIR, Endurica could test its predictions in the real-world application of rubber track pads on Abrams tanks.
-The funding also streamlined the R&D process, enabling them to go global with their product that now serves half of the world’s top twelve rubber producers.
+The funding also streamlined the R&D process, enabling them to go global with their product.
+They now serve half of the world’s top twelve rubber producers.

 Braxton Technologies has a long, storied history with the SBIR/STTR program, becoming a flagship for the initiative and a textbook case study into how the program generates widespread benefit.
 Since its involvement in the program in 2013, the company has been awarded three Phase III awards for its software governing space operations and weapon systems, more than quadrupling the company’s revenue in less than a decade.